jguinaud/x-platform-example/README.md

 Just select the default target (WordPress).

+Now open the WordPress XCode workspace: `open WordPress.xcworkspace`

 Run this xcode incantation to build:

     xcodebuild build -workspace WordPress.xcworkspace -scheme WordPress-cal -configuration Debug -sdk iphonesimulator6.1 DEPLOYMENT_LOCATION=YES DSTROOT=build TARGETED_DEVICE_FAMILY=1

-If it complains about a missing WordPress-cal scheme then just create it from XCode and make sure you select the target: `WordPress-cal`.
+(If it complains about a missing WordPress-cal scheme then just create it from XCode and make sure you select the target: `WordPress-cal`.)

+# Being Safe with Bundler

+While this step is not strictly required, we recommend that you use the bundler tool to manage Ruby gem dependencies.

+Check that you have bundler installed by running `bundle version`.

+If bundler is not installed run `gem install bundler` to install it.

 # Running the tests
 Plug in an Android phone (or for the patient, start an Android emulator).
 Run the login feature on Android phone:

-    calabash-android run android-source/2.2.7/bin/Dashboard-debug.apk -p android features/login.feature
+    bundle exec calabash-android run android-source/2.2.7/bin/Dashboard-debug.apk -p android features/login.feature

+You should see

+    No test server found for this combination of app and calabash version.
+Recreating test server.
+    Done signing the test server.
+Moved it to test_servers/80b8b6c0a44b6e16d2bd7f4aeba0d2ac_0.4.4.apk Using the android profile...
+    Feature: Login
+    ...

 Now run the login feature on iPhone:

-    cucumber -p ios features/login.feature
+    bundle exec cucumber -p ios features/login.feature

 Hopefully that works out well :)